All Episodes

 I'm just a plebe.

-I'm just you know, this average ordinary common Joe citizens like you.
+I'm just the average ordinary Common Joe citizens like you.

 In the North Korea deal, the Bush administration signed a deal that provides significant incentives to North Korea even before the country completely steps back from its nuclear weapons program.

-Uh an end to economic sanctions and the right to continue developing nuclear technology for peaceful purposes.
+Those rewards could include guarantees for the security of Iran's government, an end to economic sanctions, and the right to continue developing nuclear technology for peaceful purposes.

 The debate in Iran now appears to focus on how hard Tehran should press for favorable terms.